-- Cold, wintry nights and roaring fireplaces are practically synonymous, so why not pair that cozy vibe with a delicious meal or classic cocktail?
-1920’s-themed Gaslight Tavern in DC kicks their intimate speakeasy setting up a notch with a brick-framed fireplace that patrons can snuggle up next to over Parisian Sazeracs.
-Or, for an elegant date night, head to Magnolia’s on King in Alexandria for drinks and Southern bites in the over-sized leather chairs surrounding the fireplace in the lounge.
+Did you know that cold, wintry nights were invented just so we could enjoy roaring fireplaces?
+That’s one theory, anyway.
+1920’s-themed Gaslight Tavern in DC kicks their intimate speakeasy setting up a notch with a big, brick-framed fireplace that you can snuggle up next to over Parisian Sazeracs.
+Or, for an elegant date night, head to Magnolia’s on King in Alexandria for drinks and Southern bites in the oversized leather chairs surrounding the fireplace in the lounge.

-- The quest for the perfect cup of hot cocoa is not a game around these parts and opinions run high.
+The quest for the perfect cup of hot cocoa is not a game around these parts and opinions run high.
 For those times when powder-in-a-packet just doesn’t cut it, Pitango (based in Baltimore but with locations in DC) offers thick, traditional sipping chocolate straight from Torino, Italy, with steamed milk or whipped cream to cut the intensity.
 For those of you that absolutely need your coffee no matter what, head to Killer E.S.P. in Old Town Alexandria for the Killer Mocha—hot cocoa with a shot of espresso.

-- Sure, holiday markets are a great place to shop, but real foodies know they’re also a great place to eat.
-The Downtown Holiday Market in DC across from Hotel Monaco will keep shoppers warm with coffee from local roaster, Vigilante Coffee, and everything from mini donuts to empanadas.
+Sure, holiday markets are a great place to shop, but real foodies know they’re also a great place to eat.
+The Downtown Holiday Market in DC across from Hotel Monaco keeps shoppers warm with coffee from local roaster, Vigilante Coffee, and everything from mini donuts to empanadas.
 In Baltimore, the annual Christmas Village is modeled after a traditional German holiday market, so don’t pretend you’re not there for the waffles, gingerbread, bratwurst and mulled wine.

-- Arguably, there’s no better time to visit the John F. Kennedy Center for the Performing Arts than during the winter season.
+Arguably, there’s no better time to visit the John F. Kennedy Center for the Performing Arts than during the winter season.
 The cream-colored building seems to glow on cold winter nights, and inside, the thick, dramatic red curtains part to display beautiful interpretations of holiday classics.
 This winter, the Washington National Opera will perform “Silent Night,” NPR will host “A Jazz Piano Christmas,” and the National Symphony Orchestra will give their annual performance of Handel’s “Messiah.”
 Eat your hearts out, summer visitors.

-- Go beyond the typical souvenir and bring your family and friends a locally made gift from an area artisan.
-Shop Made in DC is a retail space dedicated to DC makers, filled with art, furniture, jewelry, stationary, coffee, beer and so much more.
-In Baltimore, Treason Toting Company crafts stylishly well-made carrying totes and backpacks, as well as timeless t-shirts and sweatshirts, all crafted in Charm City.
-The brick-paved streets of the boutique district in Old Town are where to shop in Alexandria, where you’ll find independent shops boasting hard-to-find fashion, beauty and homeware brands.
+Or go beyond the typical souvenir and bring your family and friends a locally made gift from an area artisan.
+Shop Made in DC is a retail space dedicated to DC makers, filled with tons of unique gifts.
+In Baltimore, Treason Toting Company crafts stylishly well-made carrying totes and backpacks plus timeless t-shirts and sweatshirts, all crafted in Charm City.
+The brick-paved streets of the boutique district in Old Town are definitely the place to shop in Alexandria.